 If your dog is mixing with many other dogs in the park (as they do!) or whilst in kennels, the infection can spread like wildfire!

 This is why kennels require your dog to have an up-to-date kennel cough vaccine if he's to stay there.

 Other causes are:

-It typically lasts for a couple of weeks, if it's uncomplicated, but can hang around for longer (between 2 to 4 weeks) if more than one virus and/or bacteria are the cause or if complications occur.
+It typically lasts for a couple of weeks if it's uncomplicated.
+However, it can hang around for longer (between 2 to 4 weeks) if more than one virus and/or bacteria are the cause or if complications occur.

 Recovery may take a little longer if your Cocker Spaniel;

-Pregnant bitches may also take longer to recover, for obvious reasons.
+Pregnant bitches may also take longer to recover for obvious reasons.

 Watch his temperature and make sure he eats.
 If he becomes feverish or lethargic and refuses to eat, take him to see his vet immediately.

 If he just has the hacking cough but otherwise seems okay, it's not necessary, but it won't hurt for him to see his vet anyway.

 Puppies can often take longer to recover from canine cough because their little bodies are still developing, and their immune systems aren't yet up to speed.